microsoft/windows-drivers-rs/crates/cargo-wdk/README.md

 - create new projects from scratch
 - build new or existing projects

-**NOTE**: `cargo-wdk` utility is designed to work with projects that depend on the Windows Driver Kit (WDK) and the "windows-drivers-rs" platform
+**NOTE**: `cargo-wdk` utility is designed to work with projects that depend on the Windows Driver Kit (WDK) and the "windows-drivers-rs" family of crates.

+## Features

+- `new` command uses templates in `crates/cargo-wdk/templates` directory to scaffold the project appropriately.

+- `build` command can be used for individual projects and workspaces.
+Workspaces with both driver and non-driver members are also supported.

+    1. For individual projects, a signed driver package, including a `WDRLocalTestCert.cer` file, will be generated at `target/<Cargo profile>/_package`.
+If a specific target architecture was specified, the driver package will be generated at `target/<target architecture>/<Cargo profile>/_package`
+    2. For workspaces,
+        - Non-driver members are compiled (using standard cargo build),
+        - Driver members are built and packaged.
+The final driver packages will be generated in the workspace's `/target/` directory.

 ## Installation

-To install cargo-wdk, you need to have Rust and Cargo installed on your system.
-You can install Rust and Cargo by following the instructions on the [Rust website](https://www.rust-lang.org/tools/install).
+To install `cargo-wdk`, you need to have Rust (and Cargo) installed on your system.
+You can install Rust by following the instructions on the [Rust website](https://www.rust-lang.org/tools/install).

-Once you have Rust and Cargo installed, you can install cargo-wdk using the cargo install command in one of the following ways:
+Once you have Rust installed, you can install `cargo-wdk` using the cargo install command in one of the following ways:

 ### Install by cloning the source
     - Clone the windows-drivers-rs repository.
     - Navigate to crates\cargo-wdk directory.
     - Run the following command:
         ```pwsh
-        cargo install --path .
+        cargo install --path . --locked
         ```

 ### Install by specifying Git repository
     - Run the following command:
         ```pwsh
-        cargo install --git https://github.com/microsoft/windows-drivers-rs.git --bin cargo-wdk
+        cargo install --git https://github.com/microsoft/windows-drivers-rs.git --bin cargo-wdk --locked
         ```

 The install command compiles the `cargo-wdk` binary and copies the compiled binary to Cargo's bin directory (%USERPROFILE%.cargo\bin).